B2B Lead Generation Platform

 - Apollo combines a contact database with sequencing and basic intent, positioning as an all-in-one for mid-market sales teams.

-- Zapier connects database, signal, and execution layers when no single platform covers the full workflow.
+- Zapier connects database and execution layers when no single platform covers the full workflow, bridging signal sources that would otherwise stay siloed.

 Related Terms: Ideal client Profile, Sales-Accepted Lead, Intent Data, Account-Based Marketing, Total Cost of Ownership, Pipeline Velocity, Data Decay, Platform Consolidation